Guided-Labs/Chef/Guided_labs/02-Labguide.md

 ## **Prerequisites**
 ---
+Completion of all previous lab guides (up to Lab Guide-01) is required before proceeding with Lab Guide-02.

 ### **Software Required**
 - **Chef Workstation**: To write and test Chef recipes.
 - **Chef Server**: To host and distribute Chef configurations.